Nakagusuku Hotel ruins

 The Nakagusuku Hotel site (中城ホテル跡, Nakagusuku Hoteru ato), also known as the Royal Hotel or Takahara or Kogen Hotel (高原ホテル, Takahara/Kōgen Hoteru), is an abandoned, unfinished hotel in Kitanakagusuku, Okinawa.
 It sits no more than 50 meters from the walls of Nakagusuku Castle.
 As of May 2020, the hotel has been fully demolished.

 Background

 It is believed to have been built by a wealthy businessman from Naha in order to take advantage of the 1975 Okinawa Ocean Exposition.
 The hill directly South of Nakagusuku Castle was chosen as the construction site because of the view of both the Pacific Ocean and the East China Sea.
+The castle is listed as a UNESCO World Heritage Site.
 There were warnings given by monks from a nearby Buddhist temple that the site was home to numerous graves and sacred sites, but they were initially ignored.
 After many construction accidents, the workers refused to finish the complex as they felt that the place was cursed.
-The businessman tried to prove the place was not cursed by spending a night at the unfinished hotel only to go completely mad the next day and disappeared soon after.
 It now sits empty and overgrown by vegetation.